oras-project/oras/docs/proposals/multi-arch-image-mgmt.md

 - Is multi-arch artifact in the scope of the `oras manifest` subcommands?
 Is the multi-arch artifact popular in the industry?
 - Should ORAS support creating Docker manifest list?
 - Is ORAS supposed to add flags “--artifact-type” and `--subject` to `oras manifest index create`?
+- Is it much extensible to introduce a new command `oras annotate` or `oras manifest index annotate` to add or modify annotations of an image index with its child image?

 ## Appendix